gethop-dev/pubsub/README.md

 * `:max-retries`: If the connection attempt fails, how many retries we want to attempt before giving up.
 * `:backoff-ms`: This is a vector in the form `[initial-delay-ms max-delay-ms multiplier]` to control the delay between each retry.
 The delay for nth retry will be (max (* initial-delay-ms n multiplier) max-delay-ms).
 If `multiplier` is not specified (or if it is `nil`), a multiplier of 2 is used.
 All times are in milli-seconds.

 Key initialization returns a map with a two keys.
 A key called `:logger` which holds a copy of the logger configuration setting (to be used in the `halt-key!` method).
-And a key called `:client`, wich is a`PubSubMQTTClient` record that can be used to perform the publishing and subscribing operations described below.
+And a key called `:client`, which is a`PubSubMQTTClient` record that can be used to perform the publishing and subscribing operations described below.
 Also notice that the `PubSubMQTTClient` record has a key called `:conn` that is an instance of a `machine_head` MQTT client connection.
 You can use this value to perform calls into `machine_head` API functions directly.

 #### `:magnet.pubsub/amqp`